Women's, Gender, and Sexuality Studies

 Requirements listed here are in addition to requirements listed in GCAC-208 Dual-Title Graduate Degree Programs.

-Current Penn State graduate students, who are already pursuing a graduate degree in one of our partner programs but who have not yet taken their qualifying exams, can also apply for admission into a dual-title Ph.D. degree in Women’s, Gender, and Sexuality Studies.
-The deadlines for current graduate students to be considered for admission are October 15th or February 15th each academic year.
-Internal applicants will provide, in addition to their original application for graduate study at Penn State, their Penn State graduate transcript; a statement of purpose addressing research and professional goals that reflect interest and substantive engagement in interdisciplinary and feminist research, theories, and/or methodologies; and a letter of recommendation from a member of the WGSS graduate faculty.
+2. As an "internal" candidate.
+Current Penn State graduate students pursuing a degree in one of our partner programs can also apply for admission into the dual-title Ph.D. in Women's, Gender, and Sexuality Studies.
+The application and official admission must be completed before taking qualifying exams.
+Internal applications are considered twice per year, with application deadlines on October 15th for fall semester consideration, and February 15th for spring semester consideration.
+Internal applicants will provide, in addition to their original application materials for graduate study at Penn State: an unofficial Penn State graduate transcript; a statement of purpose addressing research and professional goals that reflect interest and substantive engagement in interdisciplinary and feminist research, theories, and/or methodologies; and a letter of recommendation from a member of the WGSS graduate faculty.

 Degree Requirements